 Coherence Is Not Relaxation

 An important point is that the state of coherence is both psychologically and physiologically distinct from the state achieved through most techniques for relaxation.
-At the physiological level, relaxation is characterized by an overall reduction in autonomic outflow (resulting in lower HRV) and a shift in ANS balance towards increased parasympathetic activity.
-Coherence is also associated with a relative increase in parasympathetic activity, thus encompassing a key element of the relaxation response, but is physiologically distinct from relaxation in that the system oscillates at its natural resonant frequency and there is increased harmony and synchronization in nervous system and heart–brain dynamics.
-This important difference between the two states is reflected most clearly in their respective HRV power spectra (see figure and explanation below).
-Furthermore, unlike relaxation, the coherence state does not necessarily involve a lowering of heart rate, or a change in the amount of HRV, but rather is primarily marked by a change in the heart rhythm pattern.
+At the physiological level, relaxation is characterized by an overall reduction in autonomic outflow (resulting in lower Heart Rate Variability) and a shift in ANS balance towards increased parasympathetic activity.
+Unlike relaxation, the coherence state does not necessarily involve a lowering of heart rate, or a change in the amount of HRV, but rather is primarily marked by a change in the heart rhythm pattern.

 The Role of Breathing